stdemicheli/BabylonDemo/README.md

 ## General Architecture

-The app is implemented using RxSwift/RxCocoa with an MVVM design pattern.
+The app is implemented using RxSwift/RxCocoa and the MVVM design pattern.

 ## Navigation